ipfsnut/abcdao/packages/backend/manual-webhook-setup-guide.md

 - Click **Add webhook**
 - GitHub will test the webhook and should show a green checkmark

-### 4. Confirm in ABC DAO
+### 4. Confirm in ABC DAO (REQUIRED!)
 - Return to abc.epicdylan.com → Dev Tools
 - Click "I've configured the webhook" next to your repository
+- **This activates the repository for ABC rewards**
+- You should see status change from "pending" to "active"
 - Start earning ABC rewards for your commits!

 ## Security Notes